skyciv/skyciv-api/README.md

 # SkyCiv API v3

-This readme is for the v3 [SkyCiv Structural Analysis and Design API](https://platform.skyciv.com/account/api).
+This GitHub includes sample code, helper functions and other resources for the v3 [SkyCiv Structural Analysis and Design API](https://skyciv.com/structural-analysis-design-api/).
 This API allows structural engineers to develop their own applications and solutions using SkyCiv technology.
 This includes functionality such as:

 * Auto generation of structural models, saving files in cloud
 * Performing structural analysis (static, static-buckling, non-linear (P-delta), plates, cables, frequency analysis (coming soon)